-• Place the cuvette with ca 3 cm in height of the blank solution in the tank.
-Be careful to choose the correct orientation (look at the orientation scheme on the colorimeter, the beam is in the direction of the yellow arrow, see figure below), and to push the cuvette down until the final position.
+• Place the cuvette with approximately 3 cm in height of the blank solution in the tank.
+Be careful to choose the correct orientation (look at the orientation scheme on the colorimeter, the beam is in the direction of the yellow arrow shown on the colorimeter, see figure below), and to push the cuvette down until the final position.
 Close the lid.